 Salvage Title is Forever

-Even if your salvage car is repaired and fully restored, it will always have a salvage title.
-You could face issues selling your car in the future with a salvage title, as it will be worth less and could make buyers wary.
+Even if your salvage car has been repaired and fully restored, it will always have a salvage title.
+You could face issues selling your car in the future with a salvage title.
+Remember that buyers will often consider salvage title cars to be worth less.
+The salvage title may also scare buyers away.

-Buying a salvage title vehicle can be risky but, if you find the right car, could be a great deal.
-The used car experts at Orthodox Auto Company have a wide selection of salvage title cars and they can help you find just what you are looking for.
+Buying a salvage title vehicle can be risky, but finding the right car could be a great deal.
+The used car experts at Orthodox Auto Company have a wide selection of salvage title cars, and they can help you find just what you are looking for.
 Contact us today at (215) 608-3270 or stop by our salvage yard anytime.